hyperhq/runv/README.md

 ### Run
 To run a OCF image, execute `runv` with the JSON format as the argument or have a `config.json` file in the current working directory.
-HyperKernel and hyper initrd is needed too, You can find them in [HyperStart rpo](https://github.com/hyperhq/hyperstart/).
+HyperKernel and hyper initrd is needed too, You can find them in [HyperStart](https://github.com/hyperhq/hyperstart/) repo.
 If not specified, runV will try to load the `kernel` and `initrd.img` files in the current working directroy.